mutethiakigea/Health-Analysis/README.md

-This is an analysis of health of patients
-I will be using R for analysis
+This is an analysis of the diabetes status of the patients I will be using Python for analysis
 Tableau for Visualizations
 and MySQL for data Querying.